WOA-Project/MSM8994-8992-NT-ARM64-Drivers/README.md

 - Charging an extra fee for a phone where you would have installed those drivers and you are selling online or to users is immoral and illegal due to where those drivers come from.
 An end user may not know how to update their system in the future and will most likely spent a lot more than what it should have for a driver pack he can find for free online.
 Selling a device with an extra fee also ruins the work of others that worked on this project.
 While we can't enforce this policy, we decided to put this notice here in the hopes of some people understanding the morality of this.

+**Cellular disclaimers**

+We've also been telling people on engineering devices to make backups, this is especially true here.
+Flashing an entire eMMC img on engineering devices will not only risk you damaging the device, but you will also lose for *ever* the modem partitions for *your* phone.
+Those are unique, there's ways to recover them but it's borderline legal.
+If you do not have the correct modem partitions for your device, you will *never* get Cellular to work on your device.
+You have been warned.

 **Contributors**

 We would like to thank the following people that helped: